 Automate code formatting from the command line

-Write, refactor, and beautify your SQL code and give your productivity a dramatic boost with the features that are included in SQL Complete.
-You can automate code formatting in SQL Complete using the command line.
+Write, refactor, and beautify your SQL code and dramatically boost your productivity with the features included in SQL Complete.
+You can automate code formatting in SQL Complete using the command line or in the DevOps process.

 1. Click Start.